healeycodes/full-stack-test-for-kano/README.md

 ## Full Stack Development Test

 A Flask blog application, serving one mobile-first responsive page that accepts user messages via an HTML form.
-Messages are saved to an sqlite database within the package folder.
+Messages are saved to an sqlite database within the package folder and can be retrieved with an included Python script.

 ### Build